google/ctfscoreboard/README.md

 ### Installation using Docker###
 1. Navigate to the folder where the Dockerfile is located.

-2. Run the command below to build a docker image for the scoreboard and tag it as "scoreboard". docker build -t "scoreboard" .
+2. Run the command below to build a docker image for the scoreboard and tag it as "scoreboard". <br/>
+  docker build -t "scoreboard" .

-3. Run the command below to create the docker container. docker create -p 80:80 scoreboard
+3. Run the command below to create the docker container.<br />
+  docker create -p 80:80 scoreboard

-4. Find the name of the container you created for the scoreboard. docker ls -a
+4. Find the name of the container you created for the scoreboard. <br />
+  docker ls -a

-5. Run the command below to start the docker container for the scoreboard. docker start "container_name"
+5. Run the command below to start the docker container for the scoreboard. <br />
+  docker start "container_name"